Welcome to Therapy Specialists Inc’s resource for Stretching.

 There has been a lot of talk about neuromuscular warm-ups over the past few years but what exactly does that mean?
 A neuromuscular warm up focuses on priming the nerve-muscle connection so that they are both ready to be activated, and are ready to be activated properly during the activity you are about to engage in.
 Neuromuscular activities as part of a warm up ‘turn on’ the neuromuscular connections in your body.
 It’s a way of getting your “head in the game” by activating the brain’s connection to your joints and muscles.
 They remind your body of the best way to activate your muscles so they fire in the right order with the right force, you are not under the pressure of performing the actual sport.
 Neuromuscular activities improve your body’s internal coordination and get the muscles working at just the right time to most effectively support the body.
 Along with a general body warm up and dynamic stretching, regularly warming up the nerve-muscle connection can significantly reduce the chances of being injured during your activity.
 Neuromuscular warm up activities should include balance activities, agility type activities, jumping and landing technique exercises, stability exercises, and strengthening while under load (eccentric strengthening) exercises.
 Neuromuscular activities can be done before, after, or in between doing dynamic stretches.
-Your Physical Therapist at Therapy Specialists Inc can teach you the best specific neuromuscular warm up activities for your individual situation.
+Your Physical or Occupational Therapist at Therapy Specialists Inc can teach you the best specific neuromuscular warm up activities for your individual situation.

 Dynamic stretches use movement in order to prepare the joints and tissues for the repetitive motions of the activity you are about to engage in.